microsoft/staticstaging/docs/hacking.md

 This only works if the function is defined *inside* a quotation so it can be spliced into.

 In a homogeneous environment, where all code is compiled to the same language, the opposite direction is not a problem.
-This program defines a function outside a quote and then uses a persist to call it inside a quote:
+This program defines a function outside a quote and then uses materialization to call it inside a quote:

     var f = fun x:Int -> x * 2;
     !< %[f] 3 >